 020 7226 1686

-This is Sara Correia’s UK debut: her intense, smoky and passionate voice captures love and power, sadness and joy, the city of Lisbon and the Portuguese soul.
-Inhabiting the middle ground between traditional, dark fado and its modern, lighter incarnation, her mellifluous toplines owe something also to French chanson.
+This is Sara Correia’s UK debut: her intense, smokey and passionate voice captures love and power, sadness and joy, the city of Lisbon and the Portuguese soul.
+Inhabiting the middle ground between traditional, dark fado and its modern, lighter incarnation, her mellifluous toplines are influenced by French chanson.